statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 ## The backend state machine value proposition

-We’ll talk about exactly how state machines will help us solve the major classes of problems we face in backend development but, first, let’s look at the high-level value proposition.
+We’ll talk about exactly how state machines help us solve the major classes of problems we face in backend development but, first, let’s look at the high-level value proposition.

 > State machines are a mechanism for carefully **constraining** the updates to our **critical data** and the execution of **effects** in a way that allows us to **express** solutions to many classes of problems we encounter and to effectively **reason** about those solutions.